CarliJoy/intersection_examples/docs/specification.rst

 The intersection discussion was long and complex, with many edge cases explored to determine the feasibility of an intersection.
-In this section I will summarise why certain design decisions were made.
+In this section I will summarize why certain design decisions were made.

 Inheritance
 -----------